helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 ---

-## Part I: Methodological Framework
+## Part I: Methodological framework

 ### 1.1.
-Object-Oriented Modelling
+Problem modelling using Class
-The core of the script is structured around three main classes that model the problem domain:
+The core of the script is structured around three main classes that model the problem:

 - **`SKU`**: Represents a single stock-keeping unit.
-Each instance holds its dimensions (systematically sorted from largest to smallest for orientation-independent fit assessment), volume, and quantity.
+Each instance holds its dimensions (sorted from largest to smallest for orientation-independent fit assessment), volume, and quantity.
 It also tracks which box it has been assigned to.

 - **`Box`**: Represents a type of packaging box.
 Similar to `SKU`, its dimensions are sorted.
 It includes essential methods to check if a SKU can fit inside (`can_fit`) and to calculate the resulting void fill percentage (`calculate_void_fill`).

 - **`BoxOptimiser`**: The central class that orchestrates the optimisation process.
 It takes a list of SKU objects as input and manages the generation, evaluation, and selection of candidate box configurations.

 ### 1.2.
-Optimisation Approach
+Optimisation approach
 The algorithm implements a **grid search** over a defined set of percentiles.
-It does not use stochastic methods (like genetic algorithms or simulated annealing) but instead follows a deterministic, data-driven approach.

 The process is as follows:
-1. **Candidate Generation**: For each percentile value in a predefined grid (e.g., 86, 88, ..., 94), a unique five-box configuration is generated.
+1. **Candidate generation**: For each percentile value in a predefined grid (e.g., 86, 88, ..., 94), a unique five-box configuration is generated.
 2. **Evaluation**: Each configuration is evaluated by simulating the assignment of all SKUs.
 This evaluation yields two key metrics: the average void fill (weighted by quantity) and the rate of outliers (items that fit in none of the five boxes).
 3. **Selection**: The "best" configuration is selected using an objective function that combines these two metrics.

 ---

-## Part II: Detailed Algorithmic Logic
+## Part II: Detailed solving methodology

 ### 2.1.
-Box Configuration Generation (`_create_boxes`)
+New optimsed boxes collection generation (`_create_boxes`)
-This method is central to the creation of candidate solutions.
+This method is key to the creation of candidate solutions.
 The process is as follows:

-- **Data Weighting**: First, the SKU dataset is weighted by quantity.
+- **Data weighting**: First, the SKU dataset is weighted by quantity.
 This means the dimensions of high-volume items are repeated proportionally, ensuring their influence on the statistical distribution is accurate.

-- **Volume Partitioning**: The weighted SKUs are then divided into five groups (quantiles) based on their volume.
+- **Volume partitioning**: The weighted SKUs are then divided into five groups (quantiles) based on their volume.
 Each group thereby represents a slice of the item volume distribution.

-- **Percentile-based Dimension Calculation**: For each group, the dimensions of the corresponding box are determined by calculating a specified percentile (e.g., the 90th percentile) of the dimensions (`dim_1`, `dim_2`, `dim_3`) of the SKUs within that group.
-Using a percentile (rather than the maximum value) is a heuristic designed to create boxes that fit the majority of items in a group, while accepting that a few exceptionally large items may become outliers.
+- **Percentile-based calculation**: For each group, the dimensions of the corresponding box are determined by calculating a specified percentile (e.g., the 90th percentile) of the dimensions (`dim_1`, `dim_2`, `dim_3`) of the SKUs within that group.
+Using a percentile (rather than the maximum value) is designed to create boxes that fit the majority of items in a group, while accepting that a few exceptionally large items may become outliers.

-- **Operational Rounding**: The calculated dimensions are rounded up to the nearest 10mm for practical feasibility and standardisation.
+- **Rounding**: The calculated dimensions are rounded up to the nearest 10mm for practical feasibility and standardisation.

 ```python
 def _create_boxes(self, n_boxes: int, percentile: int) -> List[Box]: